 - Download your current active theme as a .zip from the design settings page in Ghost admin

-- Select 2.0.0 as the Ghost version to check your theme for this migration
+- Select 2.0.0 as the Ghost version to check your theme for this upgrade

 Backup your content